mohsen1/yek/README.md

 Yek ([يک](https://fa.wikipedia.org/wiki/۱)) means "One" in Farsi/Persian.

-Consider have a simple repo like this:
+Consider having a simple repo like this:

 ```
 .